AndroidCrypto/MIFARE_Ultralight_EV1_Explorer/README.md

 **Please do not use a MIFARE Ultralight or Ultralight EV1 tag with this app** - these have a similar command set but are different in Authentication, page locking, counter and other details.
 Using these tag may brick your tag.

-The tutorial to this app is available on medium.com: please be patient...
+The tutorial to this app is available on medium.com: https://medium.com/@androidcrypto/explore-a-mifare-ultralight-c-nfc-tag-android-java-e6408b1030cf

 ## Data Sheet